akazukin5151/koneko-old/README.md

 ## Features

+* 'r' to reload: deleted saved images and redownload
 * Image view should preview the next few images in multi-image posts
 * For multi-image posts in image view, enter a number to jump to the post's page
 * Option to use pillow or wand to edit numbers on pics